ruediste/btrbck/README.md

 freely configure how long they are kept.
 * **Snapshot transfer via SSH**: Widespread and secure way of data transfer.
 * **Simple Command Line Tool**: Easy to setup, easy to use.
+* **Look at your Snapshots any Time**: Snapshots are directly visible in the file system.

 ## Introduction
 Traditional backup systems have two inherent pain points which